 There are definitely improvements that can be made throughout the Health Service and I know that organisations like Healthwatch will be the public’s watchdog on the NHS and put patients at the heart of the service.

 My father and grandfather were both soldiers and my father-in-law was in the Royal Navy.
 I was in the Intelligence Corps of the Territorial Army in my 20's.
 Our armed forces deserve the best equipment and training that we can provide for all our commitments both in the UK and abroad.

-I am delighted that this government has shown its commitment to Portsmouth as the home of the Royal Navy and I look forward to welcoming the new aircraft carriers to the Dockyard in 2017.
+I am delighted that this government has shown its commitment to Portsmouth as the home of the Royal Navy and I was as excited as everyone to see HMS Queen Elizabeth coming into our port.
 I really recommend joining the Reserves, it opens up all sorts of skills and interests that can be used in your civilian career too.

 Care for our most vulnerable

 I am very pleased that this Government bought in the ‘triple lock’ that means that state pensions go up annually at whichever is higher out of 2.5%, the rate of inflation, or wages.
 This is very important to ensure that pensioners are not left behind, it has meant that pensioners are better off by £1250 a year.
 The double lock will give an equal guarantee that pensions will continue to go up.
 I also support the government's commitment to keeping free bus passes and free TV licences for the over 75’s.
 My recent survey of pensioners show that you also overwhelmingly support this policy.
 I will be looking to make sure that the winter fuel allowance is well targeted as we need to look after our vulnerable pensioners.